Attorney and Principal

 I live with my husband, Dominick, on a small ranch in Milam County, Texas, exactly half-way between arch-rivals University of Texas and Texas A&M University.
 Dominick and I are engaged in the perpetual project of reverting most of our acreage from hay fields to native habit, participating in both the Texas Parks & Wildlife Department (TPWD) Wildlife Management program and the TPWD – U.S. Fish & Wildlife Services collaborative Pastures for Upland Birds program.

-We love our rural community, where I am an active Rotarian and participant in other local programs and, occasionally, local politics.
+We love our rural community, where I am honored to serve as President of my local Rotary Club and to participate in other local programs and, occasionally, local politics.
 We spend our fun time going dancing, entertaining friends on our beautiful and peaceful ranch, or escaping to West Texas and Big Bend National Park.

 Licensed: Texas Bar